Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/options.rst

 Wire
    Render the edges of faces as wires (not supported in ray tracing) Volume
    Render object as a volume.
-See `Volume Material`_ Halo
+See `Volume Material`_.
+Halo
    Render object as halo particles.
-See `Halo Material`_
+See `Halo Material`_.

 Material Properties Overview